ramondeklein/uhp-tunnel/README.md

 3. No multiplexing.
 4. No keep-alive mechanism.

 Fortunately, there is a protocol that works on top of UDP and does provide all this functionality and is called [QUIC](https://en.wikipedia.org/wiki/QUIC) (formerly an acronym for *Quick UDP Internet Connections*).
 QUIC is a client/server protocol, so one peer should act like a server and the other peer as a client.
+Because QUIC supports multiplexing, it is possible to tunnel multiple connections via a single UDP tunnel.
+This is especially useful when tunneling HTTP traffic that often requires a lot of parallel channels.

 **IMPORTANT** The current method of exchanging certificates is not secure (all peer/server traffic is unencrypted) and is used to provide a proof-of-concept that UDP hole punching can be used.
 Using this in a production scenario requires a secure certificate exchange.